adrianLIrobotics/SLAM_robot/README.md

 The project was developed under **ROS Hydro Ubuntu** distribution **12.04 LTS**.
 This is now an old version but porting to ROS Melodic and ROS 2 is in roadmap for the near future.

+### ROS Packages used:

+* This project uses the ROS 1 Navigation stack under GMapping and AMCL.
+* communication between Arduino Mega and ROS is establish using [rosserial](http://wiki.ros.org/rosserial_arduino)

 ```mermaid
 graph TD;
   Kinect-->depthimage_to_laserscan
   depthimage_to_laserscan-->navigation
   depthimage_to_laserscan-->gmapping
 ```

 depthimage_to_laserscan